Creek Fire Resources

 • Information & Media Line: (844) 668-3473

-If you haven’t been evacuated yet, familiarize yourself with how you’ll want to prepare your house before you leave, what should be in your emergency supply kit, and more at www.readyforwildfire.org
+Be prepared to evacuate and familiarize yourself with how you’ll want to prepare your house before you leave, what should be in your emergency supply kit, and more at www.readyforwildfire.org

 FEMA reminds wildfire survivors in Fresno and Madera counties that your application for assistance cannot be processed until FEMA has a report of the fire damage to your home and personal property.
 Update your application using the original method you used to register with FEMA: online; with the FEMA app you downloaded to your smartphone or tablet; or by calling the FEMA Helpline at 800-621-3362 (TTY 800-462-7585) between 7 a.m.–10:30 p.m.
 PDT.
 If you use a relay service such as a videophone, Innocaption, or CapTel, provide FEMA the specific number assigned to that service when you register.
 The Mobile Registration Center is also open from Monday–Saturday from 10 a.m.–7 p.m. at the Heritage Center, 3115 N. Millbrook Avenue in Fresno.
 For questions about a letter from FEMA or anything else about your application, answers are only a phone call away to the FEMA Helpline.
-Deadline to register is December 16th, 2020.

 After experiencing the devastating effects of the California wildfire season firsthand, SAMI-Aid is offering those who have been affected by the wildfires a free telehealth appointment through their on-demand platform.
 Those who have been affected by the California wildfires can call SAMI-Aid at 844-726-4243 to redeem the code for a free consultation for medical advice, prescription refills, behavioral health services, and more.